ArgonDesign/alogic/doc/statements.md

 catch remaining cases.
 If used explicitly, it can be placed anywhere in the selector list and is always evaluated last (this is the same as verilog).
-If used implicitly, it can be omitted and the compiler will insert a default empty combinatorial block or `fence;` control block, as appropriate.
+If used implicitly, it can be omitted and the compiler will insert a default empty combinational block or `fence;` control block, as appropriate.
 For example (<a href="http://afiddle.argondesign.com/?example=statements_case_fence.alogic">fiddle here</a>):

 ```